weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 This benchmark is designed to illustrate Weaviate's ANN performance for different use cases.
 In the [results section below](#results), you can find a sample dataset closest to your production load.
 You can conclude what to expect from Weaviate in a production setting.

-Note, this is not a comparative benchmark that runs Weaviate against competing solutions.
+💡 this is not a comparative benchmark that runs Weaviate against competing solutions.

 This benchmark is produced using [open-source